Back to articles list Articles Cookbook

 Let's keep the jewelry going.
 Imagine being a jewelry store owner and wondering how to invest your profits.
 You can buy more goods and expand what you have to offer.
 To do this, you need a summary of which products your customers buy most often, which ones bring the highest profits, at what point in the year sales increase, and how to plan marketing and sales campaigns accordingly.

 All this requires proper data analysis.
-You can spend money on an analysis from an analyst specialist.
+You can spend money on an analysis from a specialist.
 However, you can save a lot by doing it yourself.
-The first time will be difficult, but over time, you will become a specialist in this field and save a lot of cash.
+The first time will be difficult - but over time, you will become a specialist in this field and save a lot of cash.
 Sounds cool, right?
 I think so too.

 ecommerce